 Cattle Point Road would eventually be destroyed by coastal bluff erosion; however the remainder of the road would likely be left in place.
 Natural bluff erosion could impact cultural resources that have not been discovered; however, this is a natural process and would continue regardless of the alternative.
 Alternative A involves no new construction.
 Implementation of this alternative would not alter current trends and would not contribute to cumulative impacts on cultural, historic, and archaeological resources.

 The no action alternative involves no new construction; therefore it would have no effect on cultural, historic, and archaeological resources.
-There would be no impairment to these resources as a result of this alternative.

 4.3.12 Land Use